abhishm20/mass-mailer/README.md

    ```
 - For better performance we can increase celery worker count by putting celery-worker server in Auto Scaling.

+- I have put all the configuration in project/bin folder

 ## To run